-- A. Certified Weld Inspector: Manufacturer shall employ a Certified Weld Inspector (CWI) with AWS QC1 endorsement. - B. Non-Destructive Testing: All welds within the structure shall be visually inspected for conformance to the approved shop drawings. - C. Bridge Fabricator: Fabrication shop shall have an up to date quality certification by AISC as a Certified Bridge Fabricator Advanced (Major) with Fracture Critical Endorsement.
+- A. Certified Weld Inspector: Manufacturer and/or contractor shall employ a Certified Weld Inspector (CWI) with AWS QC1 endorsement. - B. Non-Destructive Testing: All welds within the structure shall be visually inspected for conformance to the approved shop drawings.

 2.1 WEATHERING STEEL